moggieuk/ERCF-Software-V3/README.md

   Any of the displayed config settings can be modifed.
 E.g.
   > ERCF_TEST_CONFIG home_position_to_nozzle=45

+  Will update the distance from homing postion to nozzle.
+The change is designed for testing was will not be persistent.
+Once you find your tuned settings be sure to update `ercf_parameters.cfg`

 ## Full set of ERCF Commands:
   | Commmand | Description | Parameters |